meowveloper-edu/c-book/.gemini/conversation-log.md

 **Key Concepts Discussed:**
 - The purpose and syntax of scientific notation in C for handling very large or very small numbers.
 - The role of the `%e` format specifier as a tool for displaying data in a compact, standardized way.
+---

+### Session Summary: 2025-08-21

+**Topic:** Chapter 6 - Character Types (`char`)

+**User Progress:**
+- Created a new program, `ch06/char-types.c`, to explore the `char` data type.
+- Learned to declare, initialize, and print character variables using the `%c` format specifier.
+- Investigated the dual nature of `char` as an integer type by also printing its value with the `%d` format specifier, revealing its ASCII code.
+- Successfully performed character arithmetic (e.g., `'A' + 1`), observing that it produces the next character in the sequence ('B').

+**Key Concepts Discussed:**
+- The `char` data type and its role in storing single characters.
+- The underlying integer representation of characters (ASCII).
+- The use of `%c` and `%d` in `printf` to display a `char` variable's character and integer values, respectively.
+- The concept of character arithmetic.

+**Next Steps:**
+- Begin learning about character input using `scanf`.